-In addition to this we do lots of fun things like have the occasional corporate retreat, an annual planning day, intermittent review days and special lunches or dinners to celebrate a seasons (i.e. Christmas) or achievement.
+In addition to this, we do lots of fun things like having the occasional corporate retreat, an annual planning day, intermittent review days and special lunches or dinners to celebrate seasons (i.e. Christmas) or achievement.

 I run my business intuitively

 Okay, so there’s all that really technical stuff and then there’s the other side to it; intuitive living.
 When it comes to making business decisions I rely heavily on my own intuition to guide me.
 That means I trust my heart first and foremost and don’t let my head make the big decisions.

 My experience and knowledge tell me that I need to get a tax receipt so I can keep my accountant/the Australian Tax Office happy, so I do that.
 But I use my heart to guide me on business decisions like deciding where to visit next, what content I post and who I work with.
 If it doesn’t feel right, I don’t do it.